bonfire-networks/bonfire-app/README.md

 * Migrate DB when the app is running: `Bonfire.Repo.ReleaseTasks.migrate`
 * More handy commands: `make help` and `mix help`

+## Dev environment with Nix

+If you use direnv, just cd in the directory and you will have all the dependencies.
+If you just have nix, running `nix-shell` will set you up with a shell.

+You will need to create and init the db directory (keeping all your Postgres data inside this directory). create the db directory `initdb ./db` create the postgres user `createuser postgres -ds` create the db `createdb bonfire_dev` start the postgres instance `pg_ctl -l "$PGDATA/server.log" start`

+`mix deps.get` to get elixir dependencies
+`cd assets && npm install` to get the frontend dependencies `mix ecto.migrate` to get an up to date database
+`iex -S phx.server` to start the server check out the app on `localhost:4000` in your browser

 ## Copyright and License